RMED24/SwitchEmulationLinux/readme.md

 # SwitchEmulationLinux

-A guide to switch emulation for people on Linux
+A guide to switch emulation for people on Linux.
+Associated with 128bb, written by RMED24

 ## Guides